 A successful applicant for promotion and tenure must demonstrate sustained engagement in a productive research program that is likely to lead to the establishment of a national reputation for excellence in scholarship.
-The candidate should be the primary/lead researcher in a well-defined research program and must have made a significant contribution to the advancement of knowledge in one or more fields within their disciplines.
+He or she should be the primary/lead researcher, or a co-author/co-researcher of equal standing, in well-defined academic research studies and must have made a significant contribution to the advancement of knowledge in one or more fields within the discipline.
 A successful candidate must inspire confidence that research performance after achieving promotion and tenure will equal or surpass current levels of performance.
 A strong record of research shall be taken as evidence of the likelihood of making continued significant professional contributions.

-Indicators of research performance include, for example, the quality and quantity of publications in peer-reviewed journals (although judgement of a successful research trajectory is complex and cannot be communicated as a simple number of publications), citations to the candidate's research, continuity in producing scholarship over time, the nature and extent of the candidate's contribution to coauthored research, and the presence of quality research under review and in progress.
+Indicators of research performance include, for example, the quality and quantity of publications in peerreviewed journals (although judgement of a successful research trajectory is complex and cannot be communicated as a simple number of publications), citations to the candidate's research, continuity in producing scholarship over time, the nature and extent of the candidate's contribution to co-authored research, and the presence of quality research under review and in progress.

 The research record should include publications in the best peer-reviewed journals in the appropriate field as evidenced by impact factors, low acceptance rates, and other similar indicators of quality.
 It behooves faculty to be aware of the prestige rankings of the field's journals and to publish in the highest-ranked journals possible.
-It is also advisable to include in one's promotion and tenure dossier information about the relative quality rankings for the journals where one's papers appear.
+It is also advisable to include in one's promotion and tenure dossier information about the impact factors, acceptance rates, or related metrics for the journals where one's papers appear.